-The KX II provides a port scanning feature that searches for selected targets and displays them in a slide show view, allowing you to monitor up to 32 targets at one time.
+The KX II and LX provide a port scanning feature that searches for selected targets and displays them in a slide show view, allowing you to monitor up to 32 targets at one time.
 You can connect to targets or focus on a specific target as needed.
-Scans can include standard targets, blade servers, tiered KX IIs, and KVM switch ports.
+Scans can include standard targets, blade servers, tiered Dominion devices, and KVM switch ports.
 See Scanning Ports.
-Use the Scan Settings tab customize the scan interval and default display options.
+Use the Scan Settings tab to customize the scan interval and default display options.